hrtune/ossu-data-science-for-myself/README.md

 _Students who already know basic programming in any language can skip this first course_

 [Introduction to programming](coursepages/intro-programming/README.md)
+- CS50P: Introduction to Programming with Python
+- Python for Everybody

 [Introduction to Computer Science and Programming Using Python](coursepages/intro-cs/README.md)